An important aspect of a custody case is the child support obligation ordered by the court.

 Contact A Custody Lawyer Today

 If you have questions about child support enforcement, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075 or completing our online form.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.